cscorley/dissertation/chapters/3_method/2_study.md

 \input{tables/subjects}

 We chose these systems for our work because developers use descriptive commit messages that allow for easy traceability-linking to issue reports.
+These systems are also studied by other researchers [@Moreno-etal_2014].
 Further, all projects use JIRA as an issue tracker, which has been found to encourage more accurate traceability link recovery [@Bissyande-etal_2013].
-Finally, each system varies in domain and in size, in terms of developers, changesets, and number of source code files.
+Each system varies in domain and in size, in terms of developers, changesets, and number of source code files.

 To build our dataset we mine the Git repository for information about each
 commit: the committer, message, and files changed.
 We use the files changed information during the location-based approach.
-Using the message, we extract the traceability links to issues in JIRA with the regular expression: `%s-\d+`, where `%s` is the project's name (e.g., BookKeeper).
+Using the message, we extract the traceability links to issues in JIRA with the case-insensitive regular
+expression: `%s-\d+`, where `%s` is the project's name (e.g., BookKeeper).
 This matches for JIRA-based issue identifiers, such as `BOOKKEEPER-439` or `TIKA-42`.

-From the issue reports, we extract the version the issue marked as fixed in.
+From the issue reports, we extract the release version the issue marked as fixed in.
 We ignore issues that are not marked with a fixed version.
-We also extract the title and description of the issue.
+We also extract the title and description of the issue, which will as our query for that particular issue.

 We construct two goldsets for each commit linked to an issue report.
 The first goldset is for evaluating FLTs, and contains the files, classes, and methods changed in the linked commit.
 The second goldset is for evaluating DITs, and contains the developer(s) that committed those changes.
-We do not consider whether the change was submitted by another developer and committed by a core contributor.
-In this case, we assume that the core contributor understands and agrees with the change since they were the one that committed the changeset.
+On occasion, an issue will be addressed multiple times by two developers, and we consider both developers as valid selections when ranking queries.
+We do not consider the case when the change was submitted by another developer as a patch, and then applied and committed by a core contributor.
+In this case, we assume that the core contributor, being a subject matter expert, understands and agrees with the change since they were the one that committed the changeset.

 ### Evaluation